nbrest/kamehouse/README.md

 * Test API endpoints to practice different frontend frameworks
 * Integration with social networks and other popular APIs

-The main idea of this application is to keep improving and learning best practices of software development with Java and frontend technologies, so if you are a software developer and can look through the code and see vulnerabilities or things to improve i'd be more than happy to hear about them!
+The main idea of this application is to keep improving and learning best practices of software development with Java and frontend technologies, so if you are a software developer and can look through the code and see vulnerabilities or things to improve I'd be more than happy to hear about them!

 The project uses **Maven** as a **SCM**.
 It is configured to validate the test coverage with **cobertura**, validate code with **findbugs** and the style with **checkstyle**.